The twins turned 4 on Saturday. 4!!!! I can hardly believe it.

 A produce box from the market turned upside down, painted and holes punched into it proved to be the perfect way to stand the headbands up.

 I loved how it turned out.
 I had my head stuck in the refrigerator for a day as I iced it because the house was so warm and I needed to keep it cool, but the kids loved it, and that is all that matters.

 Decorations were kept fairly simple.
-There were lots of balloons, red and white check cloths on the ground with matching cushions, plain white table cloths, a handmade banner above the cake table and picnic themed tableware.
+There were lots of balloons, red and white check tablecloths on the ground with matching cushions, plain white tablecloths, a handmade banner above the cake table and picnic themed tableware.